-Upon validation, the Supplier is obliged to share the validated e-Invoice (embedded with a QR code provided by IRBM) with the Buyer.
-The QR code can be used to validate the existence and status of the e-Invoice via the MyInvois Portal.
+Upon validation, the Supplier is obliged to share the validated e-Invoice with the Buyer.
+The visual representation of the e-Invoice generated from the Mylnvois Portal will include a QR code, which can be used to validate the existence and status of the e-Invoice via the Mylnvois Portal.